LANDA MOBILE SYSTEMS-TERMS AND CONDITIONS

 PAYMENT TERMS: Payment for the Products is due immediately upon notification of completion of the build, before shipment of the Products to Customer unless arranged prior, i.e., Government, or other contracts.

 TAXES: In addition to the price quoted for the Products, the Customer shall be responsible for all taxes, including sales tax, value-added tax, tariffs, duties, or fees for the sale of Products.
 The customer shall not be liable for taxes.
-It possesses a valid exemption certificate acceptable to the applicable taxing authority and on file with LMS before accepting the purchase order by LMS.
-If the purchase order is for Products offered in the LMS catalog online or Products likely to be resold to another customer (as determined by LMS in good faith), Customers may be charged up to thirty percent (30%) of the purchase order price for the cancellation or rescheduling.
+It possesses a valid exemption certificate acceptable to the applicable taxing authority and is on file with LMS before accepting the purchase order by LMS.
+Suppose the purchase order is for Products offered in the LMS catalog online or Products likely to be resold to another customer (as determined by LMS in good faith).
+In that case, Customers may be charged up to thirty percent (30%) of the purchase order price for the cancellation or rescheduling.
 In no event may a purchase order be rescheduled more than once or for more than thirty (30) days beyond the original ship date unless mutually agreed upon by the parties in writing.

-WARRANTY AND DISCLAIMER OF WARRANTY: The limited warranty available to Customer regarding the Products is available on the Company’s website at www.landamobilesystems.com by clicking on the “company” tab and then the ” Warranty” tab found at the top of the page.
+WARRANTY AND DISCLAIMER OF WARRANTY: The limited warranty available to Customer regarding the Products is available on the Company’s website at www.landamobilesystems.com by clicking on the “company” tab, and then the ” Warranty” tab found at the top of the page.

 LIMITATION OF LIABILITY: Under no circumstance shall LMS be responsible or liable for incidental, indirect, special, or consequential damages, including any damages arising from delay, loss of data, lost profits, loss of goodwill, cost of replacement goods, or interruption of business notwithstanding their foreseeability or disclosure thereof by Customer.
 Also, LMS assumes no responsibility or liability to the Customer or any third party for consequences of the Customer’s failure to properly configure, install, operate, and/or maintain the Products.